launchdarkly/hello-ruby/README.md

 ### LaunchDarkly Sample Ruby Application  ###
 We've built a simple console application that demonstrates how LaunchDarkly's SDK works.
 Below, you'll find the basic build procedure, but for more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/).
 ##### Build instructions  #####
+1. Install the LaunchDarkly Ruby SDK by running `echo "gem 'ldclient-rb', '0.4.0'" >> Gemfile && bundle install`
-1. Copy your API key and feature flag key from your LaunchDarkly dashboard into `main.rb`
+2. Copy your API key and feature flag key from your LaunchDarkly dashboard into `main.rb`
-2. Run `bundle exec ruby main.rb`
+3. Run `bundle exec ruby main.rb`